Onboard your team to public cloud hosting

 Before you start the onboarding process, review and get prepared:

-- Make sure you and your team have the recommended knowledge and skills to use the platform
+- Confirm that your team has the recommended knowledge and skills to use the platform

-- Get an overview of our service and the important things to consider when working in the public cloud with the B.C. government
+- Review our service overview and key considerations for working in the public cloud with the B.C. government

 - Identify a Ministry Information Security Officer (MISO) and a Ministry Privacy Officer (MPO).
-These individuals will be responsible for reviewing and approving your project privacy and security assessments (PIA and STRA), and for providing support for any additional PIAs and STRAs you require while working in the public cloud.
-You cannot onboard to the public cloud without identifying security and privacy contacts
+These individuals review and approve your project’s privacy and security assessments (PIA and STRA) and support additional PIAs and STRAs as needed.
+You must identify security and privacy contacts before onboarding

-If your team is interested in onboarding to the public cloud, the first step is submitting a completed intake form by email.
-Be prepared to answer questions about:
+If your team is new in the public cloud, the first step is to schedule an onboarding meeting with your team.
+Be prepared to discuss:

 - Security and privacy assessments

-- A designated Ministry Information Security Officer (MISO) and a Ministry Privacy Officer (MPO)
+- Your designated Ministry Information Security Officer (MISO) and a Ministry Privacy Officer (MPO)

 After receiving your completed form, we’ll review it to determine your level of readiness to onboard to public cloud.